service-mesh-performance/service-mesh-performance/docs/pages/dashboard/index.md

 ---
-layout: dashboardPage
+layout: performanceProfile
-title: Project
+title: All Performance Profiles
-permalink: dashboard
+permalink: dashboard/all
-redirect_from: dashboard/
+redirect_from: dashboard/all/
 language: en
 display-title: "false"
 list: exclude
+test_type: all
 ---

-## Performance Profiles
+## All Performance Profiles